Tapani incident: Recruitment

-The largest group of participants came from the local ho and kō heads (gentry) from the mountainous areas of Tainan and Ahou prefectures, followed by numerous camphor industry workers of Nantou Prefecture.
+The largest group of participants came from the local ho and kō heads (gentry) from the mountainous areas of Tainan and Akou prefectures, followed by numerous camphor industry workers of the Nantou prefecture.
 There were also a group of scholars and ex-officials from Tainan city.
-Only one recruit from the northern and central areas of Taiwan participated in fighting.

-The revolt recruited supporters from mainland China as well, although the overall worldviews of the revolt participants seem to be largely unaware of or unaffected by recent Chinese political events such as the Xinhai Revolution, but sought to create an imperial state with either Yü or Luo as emperor.
+Only one recruit from the northern and central areas of Taiwan participated in fighting.The revolt recruited supporters from mainland China as well, although the overall worldviews of the revolt participants seem to be largely unaware of or unaffected by recent Chinese political events such as the Xinhai Revolution, but sought to create an imperial state with either Yu or Luo as emperor.
 The participants of the revolt believed that a force of "celestial troops," or troops from mainland China, would come to their aid, although they disagreed on whether these were to be from Chinese leader Yuan Shikai or from the already-defunct Qing dynasty, and also did not agree on whether the purpose was for China to take over Taiwan or to acquire state independence.
 During the height of the rebellion, Yu published an edict, reminiscent of ancient imperial Chinese legitimation ideology, based on the ideas of Zhonghua leadership over other nations, the Mandate of Heaven, and dynastic revolution.
-In the edict he declared the formation of a Da Ming Cibei Kingdom (Kingdom of Compassion and Great Luminosity).
+In the edict he declared the formation of a Da Ming Cibeiguo (Kingdom of Compassion and Great Luminosity).
 This rhetoric closely resembled those of triad or Heaven and Earth Society rebellions.